unidoc/unipdf/README.md

 Technical support is included with a purchase of a license, as listed on our [pricing](http://unidoc.io/pricing) page.

-If you have any specific tasks that need to be done, we offer consulting at an hourly rate of $150 or $1000 per day.
+If you have any specific tasks that need to be done, we offer consulting in certain cases.
 Please contact us with a brief summary of what you need and we will get back to you with a quote, if appropriate.

 ## Stay up to date